-Step 7: Place Components – Now its time to move each component onto the pcb and begin the tedious work of making all those components fit together.
+Step 7: Place Components – Now its time to move each electronic component onto the pcb and begin the tedious work of making all those components fit together.
 This is where you’ll find that pcb design is really a jigsaw puzzle.

 Step 8: Manual Route Traces – It’s necessary to manually route critical traces.
 Clocks.
 Power.
 Sensitive analog traces.
 Once that’s complete you can turn it over to Step 9.

 Step 9: Using the Auto Router – There are a handful of rules that will need to be applied for using an autorouter, but doing so will save you hours if not days of routing traces.